Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/Controls.md

 ## Project Overview

-During my spacecraft controls course, I had the opportunity to lead a group of three students in an analytical research project focused on stability characteristics of second-order feedback control systems.
-The primary objective of the project was to use classical control theory to analyze control system design methods commonly used for spacecraft dynamics & stability applications.
+During my spacecraft controls course, I led a group of three students in an analytical research project investigating stability characteristics of second-order feedback control systems.
+The objective of the project was to apply classical control theory to analyze design methods commonly used for spacecraft guidance, navigation, and control systems.

-We used a combination of MATLAB transfer function simulation, root locus methods, and classical control theory to model the effects of varying control system parameters.
-By adjusting the values of proportional gain, undamped natural frequency, and damping ratio, we observed the effect on performance metrics such as settling time, overshoot, and pole location.
+Using a combination of MATLAB transfer function modeling, root locus analysis, and classical control methods, we examined how variations in key control parameters affect system performance metrics.
+By tuning proportional gain, damping ratio, and undamped natural frequency we observed the resulting effect on settling time, percent overshoot, and closed-loop pole location.

+These stability metrics are critical in spacecraft attitude control systems.
+Operating in hostile environments with an abundance of disturbances, feedback control systems must respond quickly with minimal oscillations to reduce pointing error for sensors & communication hardware.

-The concepts covered throughout the stability analysis project were excluded from the course curriculum, which gave us a good opportunity to conduct external research & hone our technical communication skills.
-The culmination of our research & design efforts was documented in a technical report provided below:
+The stability analysis concepts explored in this project were not part of the formal course curriculum, which provided our team with an opportunity to conduct independent research & develop technical communication skills.
+The culmination of our efforts was documented in a detailed technical report provided below:

 ### [Control Systems Stability Analysis Report (PDF)](assets/control_project.pdf)